FrancesCoronel/personal-website-v3/_posts/2015-08-30-fullstack-academy-reflections.md

-At the end of the day, I'm really grateful I was able to enjoy everything Fullstack Academy has to offer, from Ladies Lunches, my learning team laughs, eye-opening pair programming sessions, and the amazingly bright people. {#attheendofthedayimreallygratefuliwasabletoenjoyeverythingfullstackacademyhastoofferfromladieslunchesmylearningteamlaughseyeopeningpairprogrammingsessionsandtheawesomepeople.}
+At the end of the day, I'm really grateful I was able to enjoy everything Fullstack Academy has to offer, from Ladies Lunches, my learning team laughs, eye-opening pair programming sessions, and the amazingly bright people.
 ===============================================================================================================================================================================================================================

 > It's been real (awesome).

-The **Jubilant** Journey I Took Into the Cave of Digital Hieroglyphics {#thejourneyitookintothecaveofdigitalhieroglyphics style="text-align:center;"}
+The **Jubilant** Journey I Took Into the Cave of Digital Hieroglyphics
 ----------------------------------------------------------------------

 - [The Search